Speaker / Host

 With her husband, the television news specialist John Exelby, Judith runs a media training and presentation skills centre where they teach people how to make the most of themselves and companies how to make the most of the media.
 Their studio is in a listed barn on their very beautiful Cotswold farm.

 Judith is a self-confessed herb fanatic.
 She has planted a garden with over 150 different types of edible herbs at her home in the Cotswolds.
 She was President of the Herb Society and cooked for the renowned Rick Stein on his Food Heroes series.
-She has made other TV programmes on food as well as writing two books on the subject.
+She has made other TV programmes on food as well as written two books on the subject.

-Having worked for the Royal Society for 12 years, Judith trained hundreds of the world’s leading scientists how to explain their work in an exciting and, crucially, accessible way to the public.
+Having worked for the Royal Society for 12 years, Judith trained hundreds of the world’s leading scientists on how to explain their work in an exciting and, crucially, accessible way to the public.
 She also runs a media training and communications skills company with her husband, teaching individuals how to make the most of themselves, and companies how to make the most of the media.

 Durham University awarded Judith Hann an Honorary Doctorate of Civil Law for what the citation described as her “outstanding contribution to science journalism”.